Rafael Blanco (artist)

 Rafael Lopez de San Roman Blanco is a professional muralist based in the United States.
 He has been a studio artist since 2004 and has an extensive exhibition record both nationally and internationally.
-More recently, Blanco has been transforming his studio background in order to create large-scale public mural paintings in the United States.
-His medium of choice is a combination of exterior latex house paint and water mixable oils; and once completed, his murals are sealed with a UV and water sealer/protector to ensure their vibrant life for 20–30 years.
+More recently, Blanco has been transforming his studio background to create large-scale public mural paintings in the United States.
+His medium of choice is a combination of exterior latex house paint and water- mixable oils, and once completed, his murals are sealed with a UV and water sealer/protector to ensure their vibrant life for 20–30 years.
 He blends classic studio painting techniques like glazing with large-scale mural techniques.
 He also uses computer visual techniques like transparency layers in his mural work and plays with classical and contemporary styles.
-Blanco is also an Assistant Professor of Art at Elmhurst University and he resides in Aurora, Illinois with his family.
+Blanco is also an Assistant Professor of Art at Elmhurst University, and he resides in Aurora, Illinois, with his family.

 Early life

-Rafael Blanco was born in Alicante, Spain on August 13, 1981 and grew up in Madrid as the youngest of six children.
+Rafael Blanco was born in Alicante, Spain on August 13, 1981, and grew up in Madrid as the youngest of six children.
 His art is often influenced by his grandfather – a known sculptor in Spain.
 Blanco often recounts his childhood visiting the National Prado Museum and his fascination with paintings by Velazquez, Goya, Zurbaran, Dali and Picasso, and the remarkable realism in their canvases.

-In 2000 at the age of 19, Blanco moved to the United States to attend Florida Southern College in Lakeland, Florida on a full-ride tennis scholarship.
-He then transferred to Saint Mary's College of California in Moraga, California in 2002 and continued to compete as a college athlete in tennis, where he graduated in 2004 with a B.A. in studio art.
+In 2000 at the age of 19, Blanco moved to the United States to attend Florida Southern College in Lakeland, Florida, on a full-ride tennis scholarship.
+He then transferred to Saint Mary's College of California in Moraga, California, in 2002 and continued to compete as a college athlete in tennis, where he graduated in 2004 with a B.A. in studio art.

 In 2009, Blanco got a job as the Assistant Tennis Coach at the University of Nevada, Reno.
-Soon shortly after moving to Nevada, Blanco was admitted into the MFA in Art program with an emphasis in drawing and painting.
-During his third-year of the program as a master of fine arts student, Blanco quit his coaching job to pursue his academic career full-time, until he graduated from the University of Nevada, Reno with his MFA in Art in 2013.
+Soon, immediately after moving to Nevada, Blanco was admitted into the MFA in Art program with an emphasis in drawing and painting.
+During his third year of the program as a master of fine arts student, Blanco quit his coaching job to pursue his academic career full-time until he graduated from the University of Nevada, Reno with his MFA in Art in 2013.

 Blanco earned his first full-time teaching job in 2014 as the Art Program Coordinator at Feather River College in Quincy, California.
 It was at this time, Blanco entered the public art scene.